-- 14.6.3 Where the estimated value of the contract exceeds £25,000, at least 14 days' notice must be given on the PCC / CC's approved online portal for the publication of contract notices and other publications if deemed appropriate. - 14.6.4 The notice must state the nature and purpose of the contract, invite tenders for its execution and specify the last date and time when tenders must be received. - 14.6.5 The relevant tendering procedure will be considered between the Procurement department and budget holder/department expert.
+- 14.5.3 Where the estimated value of the contract exceeds £25,000 (exc VAT), the Procurement department will facilitate the most appropriate procurement process.
+For Below Threshold Procurements this may be through quotations or a formal procurement process. - 14.5.4 Where a formal procurement process is undertaken at least 14 days' notice must be given on the PCC / CC's approved online portal for the publication of contract notices and other publications if deemed appropriate. - 14.5.5 The notice must state the nature and purpose of the contract, invite tenders for its execution and specify the last date and time when tenders must be received. - 14.5.6 The relevant tendering procedure will be considered between the Procurement department and budget holder/department expert.